 I hope that you found these security tips helpful.
 If you follow our suggestions, I think you’ll find that you’ll be better prepared to protect against security breaches and better able to recover from them.

 If you’d like some more help, I encourage you to reach out to our security professionals here at Liquid Web.
-They’ll gladly help show you how you can more securely tap into the power of cloud and dedicated hosting to empower and protect your business.
+They’ll gladly help show you how you can more securely tap into the power of Cloud Dedicated or Dedicated Hosting to empower and protect your business.